ou hear a lot of praise about Baker's Company stories, apparently

 they have an enthusiastic following.
-The only one I have read was Sky Coyote, which did not
+The only thing that I have read by Kage Baker was Sky Coyote, which did not

 impress me much, so I have skipped the rest of the series.
 Recently I read a short story by Baker

 in The 22nd Year's Best Science Fiction edited by Gardner Dozios - the story is Mother Aegypt.
 (I haven't